-The Eagle + Child pub has nearly an acre of unused garden space, a sizeable area that has allowed us to fit in loads of exciting features including an outdoor kitchen (which is currently being constructed with an outdoor bar), polytunnel, veg beds, compost beds, fruit shrubs and ornamental beds, mini orchard with chickens, children’s area and more.
+The Eagle + Child pub had nearly an acre of unused space, covered in brambles and fly tipping back in 2011.
+Always a key part of Glen’s regeneration project, this sizeable area has allowed us to fit in loads of exciting features including an outdoor kitchen and bar, polytunnel, veg beds, compost beds, fruit shrubs and ornamental beds, mini orchard with chickens, children’s area and more.
+The site is still under construction after many years as all works have been funded by Glen and the business.

 BELOW: Images of our garden now and through the stages of development!